-Changes made before re-accreditation
+Changes made before Re-Accreditation

-Programmes of study evolve to reflect the latest developments in the subject and to meet the needs of students, external influences such as professional and statutory bodies and policy changes.
+Programmes of study evolve to reflect the latest developments in the subject and to meet the needs of students, external influences, such as professional and statutory bodies, and policy changes.
 Variations in human and physical resources may also bring about programme changes.

-The University must inform the RSB immediately of any significant planned changes to the accredited programme(s), which occur during the period of accreditation, as well as providing a clear rationale for the change.
-Universities are required to complete and submit a review form on an annual basis, highlighting any changes that may have been made.
-The rationale behind any changes impacting the accreditation criteria must be explained.
+The University must inform the RSB immediately of any significant planned changes to the accredited programme(s), which occur during the period of Accreditation, as well as providing a clear rationale for the change.
+Universities are required to complete and submit a short annual report (a form and guidance will be provided) highlighting any changes that may have been made.
+The rationale behind any changes impacting the Accreditation criteria must be explained.
 There may be a charge for assessing accredited programmes if significant changes have been made.
-The RSB reserves the right to remove accreditation from a programme if significant changes are made to the programme that deviate from the learning outcomes defined by the Society.
+The RSB reserves the right to remove Accreditation from a programme if significant changes are made to the programme that deviate from the learning outcomes defined by the Society.

-Re-accreditation processes
+Re-Accreditation processes

-Universities that have an accredited degree programme will be contacted by the RSB towards the end of the period of accreditation to invite them to submit their programme for re-accreditation.
-Where there are significant changes to a programme within the accreditation period, the University may be asked to re-submit earlier.
+Universities that have an accredited degree programme will be contacted by the RSB towards the end of the period of Accreditation to invite them to submit their programme for re-Accreditation.
+Where there are significant changes to a programme within the Accreditation period, the University may be asked to re-submit earlier.

-Re-accreditation will follow the three-stage process of accreditation and will involve a full review of all programmes submitted.
+Re-Accreditation will follow the three-stage process of Accreditation and will involve a full review of all programmes submitted.

-If a university chooses not to apply for re-accreditation the following withdrawal of accreditation guidance will apply.
+If a university chooses not to apply for re-Accreditation, the following withdrawal of Accreditation guidance will apply.

-Removal of accreditation
+Removal of Accreditation

-Reasons for the Society to consider the withdrawal of accreditation from a previously accredited course:
+Reasons for the Society to consider the withdrawal of Accreditation from a previously accredited course:

-- 1. Failure of the University to pay the continuing cost of accreditation. - 2.
+- 1. Failure of the University to pay the continuing cost of Accreditation. - 2.
 Failure of the University to notify the Society of changes made to the accredited programme structure or changes that affect the delivery of the programme. - 3.
 Changes made to the programme specification so that some of the learning outcomes are not being met. - 4.
-Changes made to the programme specification that alter the learning outcomes so that some accreditation criteria cannot be met. - 5.
-Any changes made to the University that result in a failure to deliver the learning outcomes of the programme which result in a departure from the Society's accreditation criteria.
+Changes made to the programme specification that alter the learning outcomes so that some Accreditation criteria cannot be met. - 5.
+Any changes made to the University that result in a failure to deliver the learning outcomes of the programme which result in a departure from the Society's Accreditation criteria.

-The withdrawal of accreditation from a course will not be done without consultation with the University.
+The withdrawal of Accreditation from a course will not be done without consultation with the University.
 The degree awarding University should notify the Society of change(s) made to the programme structure or its delivery, with a clear rationale for the change(s).
 The Society will review the changes and appoint a review panel for a site visit, if necessary.
-If it is found that the change(s) lead(s) to a failure to deliver a learning outcome(s) that covers accreditation criteria/criterion, then conditions will be set.
-If these conditions are not met within the academic year of the assessment, the accreditation status may be withdrawn.
+If it is found that the change(s) lead(s) to a failure to deliver a learning outcome(s) that covers Accreditation criteria/criterion, then conditions will be set.
+If these conditions are not met within the academic year of the assessment, the Accreditation status may be withdrawn.